syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 It provides customizable swipe templates for swiping on the left and right sides.
 You can restrict the layout of the swipe view up to a certain position when swiping the item by setting the `SfListView.SwipeThreshold` property.
 You can set the size of the swipe views by setting the `SfListView.SwipeOffset` property.

-N> When [SfListView.AutoFitMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_AutoFitMode) is `AutoFitMode.Height` for the main listview, the height of inner listview will change while scrolling the view and items will be refreshed.

 N> When tapping a swiped item, the [SelectionChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectionChanging) and [SelectionChanged](https://help.syncfusion.com/cr/xamarin/Syncfusion.ListView.XForms.SfListView.html#Syncfusion_ListView_XForms_SfListView_SelectionChanged) events will not occur since the swiped item is reset at this time.

 ## Assigning start and end swipe templates